alessiofrittoli/web-utils/CONTRIBUTING.md

-# Contributing to Node Web Utils 🛠️
+# Contributing to Web Utils 🛠️

-We’re excited that you’re interested in contributing to Node Web Utils!
+We’re excited that you’re interested in contributing to Web Utils!
 This guide will help you get started.

 ## How to Contribute